 According to the Afro story, the bride came down the aisle on Tuesday to a song from Frank Sinatra, whose music highlighted the wedding and reception.

 The “non-traditional” wedding reception “included a bar crawl to some of the swankiest hot spots in the Vegas strip,” the article added.

 In addition to lobbying, Lisa Harris is co-host of a Center Maryland podcast on Maryland politics with Damian O’Doherty, principal and co-founder of KO Public Relations.

-Ryan O’Doherty, the mayor’s spokesman and (and Damian’s younger brother), has not responded to Brew requests for comment.
+Ryan O’Doherty, the mayor’s spokesman and and Damian’s younger brother, did not respond to Brew requests for comment.